 Teri Plank is a gentle, sweet-natured woman who sustained a work injury in 1999 that progressively got worse over time.
 This injury caused her knee to sustain serious mechanical damage, making Teri fall often.
-Teri was relieved to find to find orthopedic surgeon Dr. Jeremy Kinder of the Colorado Limb Consultants who had a solution for her injury.
-Up until that point her only options had been amputation or fusion at the knee.
-In April of 2014, Dr. Kinder gave Teri the “greatest gift” when he performed a knee replacement with the use of a donor bone called an allograft.
+Teri was relieved to find orthopedic surgeon Dr. Jeremy Kinder of the Colorado Limb Consultants who had a solution for her injury.
+Up until that point, her only options had been amputation or fusion at the knee.
+In April of 2014, Dr. Kinder gave Teri the “greatest gift” when he performed a knee replacement with the use of a donor’s bone called an allograft.
 For the first time in 15 years, Teri felt safe again and was even able to drive!

-Teri’s experience with Dr. Kinder and her life changing surgery has transformed her life for the better in many ways.
+Teri’s experience with Dr. Kinder and her life-changing surgery has transformed her life for the better in many ways.
 Not only does she have her mobility back, but she also feels a deep appreciation for the power and importance of organ and tissue donation.
 “I can walk again because of the gift someone gave me,” says Teri.

 With her new-found mobility, Teri has numerous goals on the horizon, including going for a hike at Grand Lake!
 She also hopes to have the opportunity and ease to paint more, a pastime that she absolutely loves.
 The Limb Preservation Foundation is proud to have supported Teri in her recovery through the funding of research in the area of limb-preservation.